 If you're wondering how to use sentence frames with your high school students, I've got great news: there are multiple ways you can incorporate sentence frames, and they are incredibly effective.
+Sentence frames are a key component to scaffolding writing instruction, and one of the best tools I've found to guide students in the process of crafting their work.

-One of the best tools I have found when it comes to writing instruction is the use of sentence frames.
-What are sentence frames?
+First, what are sentence frames?
 Essentially they are “templates of language” or “ready made chunks of language” that allow students to create a well-written sentence because the right amount of scaffolding has been provided (Carrier 2005).
 I’ve found many academic articles on the use of sentence frames with English language learners, but I don't think they should be limited to ELL classrooms.
 I have found them highly effective with my native speaking English students from 9th grade all the way to 12th grade AP.

 Using sentence frames allows students to truly understand what you are talking about when it comes to writing.
 Instead of telling them the concepts of what they should put in a thesis statement, you SHOW them a partially-completed thesis statement and give them a chance to complete it.
 They feel like they have done the writing (which they have), and they feel like they are able to nail it because they have just the right amount of structure.
 Over time, they'll start to internalize these frames and write their own strong sentences.